peter-meehan-domokos/perfect-square/README.md

    - Drilling down into bars (ie measures or dimensions)

-   - Run an animation to see progress unfold (for timestamps sets of data) alongside other info or videos (eg as part of a larger dashboard)
+   - Run an animation to see progress unfold (for temporal sets of data - eg a rehabilitation programme for an injury) alongside other info or videos (eg as part of a larger dashboard)

    - Colour variations for each bar in each quadrant to aid individual tracking without having to lose the auto-ordering